kprotty/zap/blog.md

 ## Conclusions

 I probably missed something in my explanations.
-If so, I urge you to read the actual source code since that works.
-I've provided benchmarks for competing thread pools in the repository so feel free to also add your own or modify this one.
+If so, I urge you to read the [source](https://github.com/kprotty/zap/blob/blog/src/thread_pool.zig) since i've verified that to work.
+I've provided [benchmarks]() for competing thread pools in the repository so feel free to also add your own or modify this one.
 Learned a lot by doing this so here's some links to articles about other schedulers as well as [my own curated tips](). *And as always, hope you learned somethin'*